 In June 2011 the Commission prepared three legislative proposals on the use of security scanners at the EU airports, following consultations with all interested parties, a Commission Communication on the use of security scanners , released in June 2010 and an impact assessment [506 KB] .
 The Communication confirmed security scanners as a valid alternative to currently allowed screening methods as they are capable of detecting both metallic and non-metallic items carried on a person.
 Reactions by the co-legislators, the Parliament and the Council, were encouraging in paving the way for regulating the use of this technology at EU level.

-Consequently, in November 2011 the European Commission adopted an EU legal framework on security scanners .
-The main elements of this legislation are:
+Consequently, in November 2011 the European Commission adopted an EU legal framework on security scanners which has been integrated into the new Commission Implementing Regulation (EU) 2015/1998 .
+Main elements of this legislation are:

 - The use of security scanners at EU airports is optional for Member States / airports.